70. 5 Myths sabotaging your job hunting and career.

-This myth can also be an emotional crutch for you, making you not even looking for work because you believe you don’t have a perfect resume and a cover letter.
+This myth can also be an emotional crutch for you, making you not even look for work because you believe you don't have a perfect resume and a cover letter.
 It can keep you from moving forward or moving faster in your career.

 The other problem is making resumes and cover letters that you believe look perfect but are entirely unsuitable to the 2021 job hunting market.
 A good resume in 2021 needs to be read by humans and by bots.
 Sometimes a straightforward resume will have better results than a pretty one with a pink side banner and lots of pies and charts, especially if bots do the first reading!

-Finally, there is never “one perfect resume” that fits all your job applications.
+Finally, there is never "one perfect resume" that fits all your job applications.
 But you can have a master document that will be a framework for you to work from every time you're applying for a role.
-You really have to invest time in tailoring and curating your resume and cover letter for the job you are applying for.
+You have to invest time in tailoring and curating your resume and cover letter for the job you are applying for.
 However, not many people know what exactly needs to be done or how to do that efficiently.

 Myth 2: You need to have perfect answers to all of your interview questions.

 This misconception is that your job interview starts when you're sitting at the office or the zoom meeting with the interview panel or recruiter.
 Nope, not true.
-Your interview starts from the moment of the first contact.
+Your interview begins from the moment of the first contact.